 Thousands of customers visit our greyhound stadia each year.
-They enjoy the environment of watching live dog races, excitement of having a flutter and thrill of winning.
-Friends, family and individuals join us here to have fun, be sociable and create some memories.
+They enjoy the environment of watching live dog races, the excitement of having a flutter, and the thrill of winning.
+Friends, families, and individuals join us here to have fun, be sociable, and create some memories.

 For most of our customers, betting and gaming is an enjoyable and sociable way to spend time.
 It’s one of the reasons it continues to be so popular.

-We’re committed to helping our customers gamble safely and responsibly and providing support to those who need it.
+At Ladbrokes Crayford, we’re committed to helping our customers gamble safely and responsibly, and providing support to those who need it.

 The guiding principle of our safer gambling strategy is to be the most trusted and enjoyable betting operator in the world.

 For more information about our strategy see: https://entaingroup.com/sustainability/safer-gambling-strategy/

 In accordance with the stadia premises Licence, it is against the law for any person under the age of 18 to gamble, purchase or consume alcohol on stadia premises.
 However, children and young persons may enter the stadia under adult supervision on days when greyhound racing is scheduled to take place.